bugzilla/bugzilla/docs/en/rst/installing/mysql.rst

 Add a User
 ==========

 You need to add a new MariaDB user for Bugzilla to use.
-Run the :file:`mysql` command-line client and enter:
+Run the :file:`mariadb` command-line client and enter:

 ::